 All textbooks are the property of the school and must be treated as such.
 If books are lost or damaged beyond what is considered normal wear, the student will be charged an amount equivalent to the replacement cost of the book.
 All textbooks must be covered, and students should refrain from writing anything in them other than their name.

 STUDENT HEALTH

 First Aid

-The school maintains first aid supplies on hand in the office.
+The school maintains first aid supplies at the front desk.
 In case of illness or possible serious injury parents will be contacted to make arrangements to pick up the child.

 Immunization Policy